redis/redis-doc/topics/cluster-tutorial.md

 updates this list of startup nodes as soon as it is able to connect with the first node.
 You should expect such a behavior with any other serious client.

-Now that we have the Redis Cluster object instance stored in the **rc** variable we are ready to use the object like if it was a normal Redis object instance.
+Now that we have the Redis Cluster object instance stored in the **rc** variable, we are ready to use the object like if it was a normal Redis object instance.

 This is exactly what happens in **line 18 to 26**: when we restart the example